ShameGod/HashMaps/README.md

  - contains a pair of key values and values can be accessed directly through their key
  - HashMap can contain duplicate values but not keys

-Both HashMap and HashSet can't have a non primal type in the key
+**Both HashMap and HashSet can't have a non primitive type in the key** they take Integer not int

 ## Iterating over a Hashmap